The Caves of Steel: Game adaptation

 In 1988, Kodak produced a VCR game entitled Isaac Asimov's Robots that contained a 45-minute film loosely based on The Caves of Steel.
 It featured many of the characters and settings from the novel, but an altered plotline to fit the needs of a VCR game.
-Elements from The Robots of Dawn (including the characters Giskard Reventlov and Kelden Amadiro) were incorporated, as well.
-Similar to the BBC2 version, Dr. Gerrigel was replaced by a woman, named Sophia Quintana (after an unrelated character from Robots and Empire).
+Elements from The Robots of Dawn, including the characters Giskard Reventlov and Kelden Amadiro, were incorporated.
+Similar to the BBC2 version, Dr. Gerrigel was replaced by a woman, named Sophia Quintana, after an unrelated character from Robots and Empire.

 Cast of Isaac Asimov's Robots: